hCaptcha/react-native-hcaptcha/README.md

     rqdata: enterpriseRqdata,
     phonePrefix: '44',
     phoneNumber: '+44123456789',
+    mfaEmail: 'user@example.com',
   }}
 />
 ```

-Legacy top-level `rqdata`, `phonePrefix`, and `phoneNumber` props still work, but `verifyParams` takes precedence and should be preferred for new code.
+Legacy top-level `rqdata`, `phonePrefix`, and `phoneNumber` props still work, but `verifyParams` takes precedence and should be preferred for new code. `mfaEmail` is available through `verifyParams`.

 ### User Journeys (Enterprise)